Biological small-angle scattering: Low-resolution models

+In Prior et al. (2020), not available as a downloadable program, secondary structure predicted from the protein sequence is used to inform the search.

+The SAS data does not imply a single solution.
+Many different proteins, for example, may have the same scattering curve.
+Reconstruction of 3D structure might result in large number of different models.
+To avoid this problem a number of simplifications need to be considered.

 Consensus model

 The Monte-Carlo based models contain hundreds or thousand parameters, and caution is required to avoid overinterpretation.
 A common approach is to align a set of models resulting from independent shape reconstruction runs to obtain an average model retaining the most persistent- and conceivably also most reliable-features (e.g. using the program SUPCOMB).

 Adding missing loops

 Disordered surface amino acids ("loops") are frequently unobserved in NMR and crystallographic studies, and may be left missing in the reported models.
 Such disordered element contribute to the scattering intensity and their probable locations can be found by fixing the known part of the structure and adding the missing parts to fit the SAS pattern from the entire particle.
 The Dummy Residue approach was extended and the algorithms for adding missing loops or domains were implemented in the program suite CREDO.

 Hybrid methods

 Recently a few methods proposed that use SAXS data as constraints.
 The authors aimed to improve results of fold recognition and de novo protein structure prediction methods.
 SAXS data provide the Fourier transform of the histogram of atomic pair distances (pair distribution function) for a given protein.
 This can serve as a structural constraint on methods used to determine the native conformational fold of the protein.
 Threading or fold recognition assumes that 3D structure is more conserved than sequence.
 Thus, very divergent sequences may have similar structure.
 Ab initio methods, on the other hand, challenge one of the biggest problems in molecular biology, namely, to predict the folding of a protein "from scratch", using no homologous sequences or structures.
 Using the "SAXS filter", the authors were able to purify the set of de novo protein models significantly.
 This was further proved by structure homology searches.
 It was also shown, that the combination of SAXS scores with scores, used in threading methods, significantly improves the performance of fold recognition.
 On one example it was demonstrated how approximate tertiary structure of modular proteins can be assembled from high resolution NMR structures of domains, using SAXS data, confining the translational degrees of freedom.
 Another example shows how the SAXS data can be combined together with NMR, X-ray crystallography and electron microscopy to reconstruct the quaternary structure of multidomain protein.